 Provincial and Territorial Income Tax Brackets

 As mentioned above, Canadians pay provincial or territorial taxes on top of the federal income taxes.
 The income tax thresholds and the number of tax brackets variest between the provinces and territories.
-Below is a list of the income brackets for provinces and territories in Canada as they were in 2023.
+Below is a list of the income brackets for provinces and territories in Canada.

 Alberta